ChadOhman/opensafetymap/docs/glossary.md

 # 📖 Glossary

-This glossary defines key terms used throughout OpenSafetyMap.
+This glossary defines key terms used throughout the Edmonton Accident & Near Miss Reporting Platform.

 ---